Vermonster/schoolbot/README.md

 We are [Vermonster](http://www.vermonster.com), a team of product designers and developers in Boston, MA.
 Is there a feature or integration you'd like see in SchoolBot?
-Hire us and we'll build it for you as a consulting project.
+We can build it for you!
 Contact us at <schoolbot@vermonster.com> for more information.

 ## Contributing